humeniuka/multistate_density_functionals-v2/README.rst

 Approximate Functionals for Multistate Density Functional Theory
 ----------------------------------------------------------------
-This python package implements approximate multistate matrix functionals for the electron-electron repulsion and the kinetic energy.
+This python package implements approximate multistate matrix functionals for the electron-electron repulsion and the kinetic energy to be used in multistate density functional theory (MSDFT) [1]_.

-For a single electronic state they reduce to the local density approximation and the Thomas-Fermi-von Weizsäcker kinetic energy functional.
+The code can be used to reproduce the calculations and figures from the preprint [2]_ `Approximate Functionals for Multistate Density Functional Theory <https://doi.org/10.26434/chemrxiv-2024-xb9jr>`_.

 Requirements
 ------------